-This video received the Silver Prize and Foreign Minister's Award at The 47th Competition for Films and Videos on Japan sponsored by the Ministry of Foreign Affairs, the Agency for Cultural Affairs and Asahi Shimbun (December 9, 2003).

-This video also received the Gold Prize and the Nippon Keidanren Chairman's Award at the 42nd Competition for Japanese Industrial Films and Videos sponsored by the Ministry of

-Education, Culture, Sports, Science and Technology; the Ministry of Economy, Trade and Industry; and Mainichi Shimbun (June 14, 2004).
-For information regarding The Story of the Soy

-Sauce Barrel, contact the Kikkoman Institute for International Food Culture.
+This video received the Silver Prize and Foreign Minister's ●This video received the Silver Prize and Foreign Minister's Award at The 47th Competition for Films and Videos on Japan sponsored by the Ministry of Foreign Affairs, the Agency for Cultural Affairs and Asahi Shimbun (December 9, 2003).
+This video also received the Nippon Keidanren Chairman's Award at the 42nd Competition for Japanese Industrial Films and Videos sponsored by the Ministry of Education, Culture, Sports, Science and Technology; the Ministry of Economy, Trade and Industry; and Mainichi Shimbun (June 14, 2004). ● For information regarding The Story of the Soy Sauce Barrel, contact the Kikkoman Institute for International Food Culture.